Pioreactor/docs.pioreactor/developer-guide/20-User interface/01-introduction.md

 ### Web server

-The web server we use is lighttpd, and hosted from `/var/www/pioreactorui`.
-This folder is actually a git repo, and pulls from [pioreactorui](https://github.com/pioreactor/pioreactorui) GH repo.
-Systemd controls starting and restarting lighttpd.
+The web server we use is lighttpd, and loaded from `/opt/pioreactor/venv/bin/pioreactor-fcgi`.

 The lighttpd conf file is located in `/etc/lighttpd/conf-enabled/50-pioreactorui.conf`.
 Error logs (though not helpful) are in `/var/log/lighttpd/error.log`.